-Block-based coding is essentially a drag-and-drop based learning platform.
-Programmers use “blocks”, which each represent a coding instruction.
+Block-based coding is essentially a drag-and-drop-based learning platform.
+Programmers use blocks that represent coding instruction.
 This coding instruction constructs animated stories and games once entered into the system.
-Block-based coding is simple and attractive, perfect for children over the age of six years.
+Block-based coding is simple, attractive, perfect for children over the age of six years.

-So what are “blocks” from block-based coding really?
+So what are “blocks” in block-based coding?

 Types of blocks in Scratch: